katerinavlkova/english-for-designers/05-portfolio.md

 For me, design is about understanding.
 I take time to learn about each client’s vision, values, and goals so I can create designs that truly represent them.
 Whether it’s a logo, a website, or an entire brand refresh, I make sure my work is both visually striking and practical.

-Let’s collaborate to create a design that tells your story and makes your brand stand out!
+Let’s collaborate to create a design that makes your brand stand out!

 # My featured projects: